-(a) Mr. Clark was Senior Vice President, Secretary, and General Counsel of the Company until July 7, 2004.
+(a) Mr. Parker was President and Chief Executive Officer of the Company until December 13, 2004. (b) Mr. Clark was Senior Vice President, Secretary and General Counsel of the Company until July 7, 2004.

 OPTION GRANTS IN LAST FISCAL YEAR